-$$PT{c,r} = PWE{c,w,"glo"}$$ $\forall c \in ct2, r \in rgn$ (MC4.2)
+$$PT{c,r} = PWE{c,w,"glo"} \qquad \forall c \in ct2, r \in rgn$$ (MC4.2)

-4.2.12 Macroeconomic Closure Block Equations
+4.2.13 Macroeconomic Closure Block Equations

 The government account is cleared by defining government savings ($KAPGOV_r$) as the difference between government income and government expenditure on consumption and transfers; hence government savings are explicitly treated as a residual, (MC5.1).
 The deficit/surplus on the current account is computed in two-stages.
-First the bilateral trade balances ($KAPREG{w,r}$) are calculated as the difference in the values of imports and exports, for first the trade flows between regions other than Globe (MC5.2) and then for trade between Globe and all other regions (MC5.3) - the latter being the trade balances on margins trade.
+First the bilateral trade balances ($KAPREG{w,r}$) are calculated as the difference in the values of imports and exports, for first the trade flows between regions other than GILD (MC5.2) and then for trade between GILD and all other regions (MC5.3) - the latter being the trade balances on margins trade.
 These transactions are valued in terms of the global numéraire.
 Then the overall balance of trade ($KAPWOR_r$) is computed for each region, (MC5.4).
-Finally, the commodity trade balance for Globe is defined (MC5.5), since this should be zero by definition a slack variable (GLOBESLACK) is attached.